by Arnie Schoenberg

 * Donna J. Haraway Simians, Cyborgs, and Women: The Reinvention of Nature 1989

-Homo sapiens have transformed Earth to meet their culture needs.
+Besides modifying ourselves, Homo sapiens have transformed Earth to meet their cultural needs.
 Since prehistoric times, our subsistence practices have changed ecosystems on a planetary scale: industrialism, deforestation, agriculture, domestication.

 * 33,000 years of Man's best friend in southern East Asia